jbarratt/serverless_survey/README.md

 i.e. dev-serverless-surveys-results

 I can hard code it for now but that's janky.
 Looks like https://github.com/serverless/serverless-helpers-js is sort of for this, but the python version is nil.
+(It loads the stack outputs from cloudformation, seems like an expensive API call to have on startup for lambda?)

 Can possibly put it in s-function.json and pass is as an env var, not very DRY, but it should work.